When can babies eat guava?

 Age: 6 months+

-- 1 pinch cayenne pepper, cumin, cinnamon, or spice of choice (optional)
+- ½ teaspoon (7 grams) ground cardamom, cinnamon, or spice of choice (optional)

-- Place the guava quarters and water in a pot set on medium heat.
-Cover and bring to a boil, then turn down the heat and simmer until the guava quarters are soft, about 10 minutes.
+- Place the guava and water in a saucepan.
+Bring to a boil, then lower the heat to create a steady simmer.
+Partially cover and cook, stirring occasionally, until the guava have softened, about 20 minutes.

-To Store: Steamed guava keeps in an air-tight container in the fridge for 1 week.
+To Store: Coconut chia seed pudding keeps in an air-tight container in the fridge for 1 week.

-Guava tastes mildly sweet, and that mildness makes it very versatile.
-Try pairing guava with sweeter fruits like banana, cherry, mango, nectarine, pear, peach, or watermelon to balance the acidity or play up the sweet-tart flavor by offering similarly tangy fruits like apple, blueberry, kiwi, papaya, passion fruit, pineapple, raspberry, star fruit (carambola), or strawberry.
+Guava tastes both tart and sweet like citrus.
+Try pairing guava with sweeter fruits like banana, cherry, mango, nectarine, pear, peach, or watermelon to balance the acidity or play up the sweet-tart flavor by offering similarly tangy fruits like apple, blueberry, guava, kiwi, papaya, passion fruit, pineapple, raspberry, star fruit (carambola), or strawberry.
 With its citrusy flavor, think of guava as a tool to cut the richness in meats like beef, bison, lamb, or pork and brighten the nuttiness of grains like Khorasan wheat, quinoa, or rice.
 Like all fruits, guava also tastes delicious with creamy foods like avocado, coconut, mascarpone cheese, quark, ricotta cheese, and yogurt.

 J. Truppi, MSN, CNS